katoue/SMOTEKNN/README.md

 # SMOTEKNN

-An oversample method with the combination of SMOTE and KNN
+An improved oversample method with the combination of SMOTE and KNN